Responsible Consumerism in FashionBy Be Quality | Comments: 0 | June 5, 2020

 3. How slowing down consumption can improve our quality of life?

 Many of us are FULL of objects at home, specially our wardrobes.
-Maybe we have a FULL day, and are overwhelmed of this frenetic life between work, social life, housekeeping, etc. And have no free time or have too much noise to listen inside of us, of the things that are really important for our wellness.
+Many of us have a FULL day, and are overwhelmed of this frenetic life between work, social life, housekeeping, etc. And have no free time or have too much noise to listen inside of us, of the things that are really important for our wellness.

 Some psycological studies showed that comparing to old generations, we are filled by objects, but are less happier, and having many behavioral disorders as depression at many levels, shopping addiction, fashion victimism, that make us more vulnerable.